-What are the main results of this review?
+What were the main results of this review?

-We searched for studies published up to 21 September 2018.
+We searched for studies that have been published up to 20 June 2018.